x3pi/x3pi.github.io/_posts/2018-11-26-phan-van-phuc.md

 ---
 ### Personal

-Van Phuc, born and grown in Nghe An (Vietnam), currently living in San Francisco, California.
+Van Phuc, born and grown in Nghe An (Vietnam), currently living in Ha Noi.